KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 **Added:** <Version date="2021-03-22" />
 **Last tested:** <VersionHl date="2021-03-22" />

-**Theory/Findings:** Beidou's Tidecaller particle production mechanic actually has no RNG assigned to it at all.
-It produce at base 2 particles, and every charge you gain on your tidecaller increases the particles produced by 1, capping at 4 \(2 charge\).
-In addition, Perfect Parry automatically provides 2 charges for particle production as well, in addition to damage, and if the skill were held after a perfect parry, even if you don't get hit at all, it will still be executed at max charge.
+**Theory/Findings:** Beidou's Tidecaller Particle production mechanic actually has no RNG assigned to it at all.
+It produce at base 2 Particles, and every charge you gain on your tidecaller increases the Particles produced by 1, capping at 4 \(2 charge\).
+In addition, Perfect Parry automatically provides 2 charges for Particle production as well, in addition to damage, and if the skill were held after a perfect parry, even if you don't get hit at all, it will still be executed at max charge.

 **Evidence/Testing:** A series of 100 E casts of each following category was executed